Date of Award

 Operational, financial, and portfolio restructuring were found to have a significant impact on post-bankruptcy performance during the post-bankruptcy period.
 Managerial restructuring was not found to be significant during the post-bankruptcy period.
 Additional research of managerial restructuring is needed to better understand this strategy among distressed air carriers.
 To improve air carrier performance during bankruptcy and restructuring, management should attempt to reduce the cost of transport, consider deleveraging, and acquire debtor-in-possession financing.

 This study has contributed theoretically and practically to air carrier restructuring theory.
 This is the first study to explore air carrier specific restructuring metrics for underlying factors and the first to measure restructuring strategies in all large air carriers that have emerged from Chapter 11 bankruptcy.
 Additionally, this study is the first to apply multilevel modeling to bankruptcy restructuring research.

 Scholarly Commons Citation

 Townsend, Harold Dale, "Effect of Air Carrier Restructuring Strategies on Post-bankruptcy Performance" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 52.